-Counseling services establishes itself on a philosophy of life that is congruent with the University Mission.
-We view the student in terms of his/her striving for contentment, happiness, and flourishing.
-Our goal is to provide services and resources that will enable the student to live a meaningful life based on a mind/body/spirit approach to wellbeing, an approach that honors the fundamental dignity of the human person by valuing him/her in his/her totality.
+We strive to help students achieve contentment, happiness and flourishment.
+Our goal is to provide services and resources that will enable the student to live a meaningful life based on a mind/body/spirit approach to wellbeing, an approach that honors the person's fundamental dignity of the human person by valuing him/her in his/her totality.

-A variety of support groups and workshops are available on request for topics of current interest, such as time management, stress management, test anxiety, eating disorders, cultural diversity, or specific topics can be requested.
+A variety of support groups and seminars are available for students for topics of current interest, such as time management, stress management, test anxiety, eating disorders, cultural diversity, or specific topics can be requested.
 Biofeedback sessions are also available.

 An interfaith meditation room is available for all students, faculty, and staff all faith traditions and meditative practices.